atcomputing/guacamole-trigger/example/docker/README.md

 guacamole is configers so it will start a new vnc container when you start to use it. guacamole need acces to docker.socket to start a new container.

+gucamole start command is configerd via the `START_COMMAND` environment variable. you can do this because: `enable-environment-properties: true` in guacamole.properties

 # Usage